The ever-changing world of healthcare today presents a number of challenges to management.

 Healthcare communication and staff engagement offer one of the strongest foundations for success.
 It can foster support, align efforts and drive positive actions.

-Here’s how internal communicators can build employee engagement to address four of the most pressing issues affecting healthcare today.
+Here’s how internal communicators can build employee engagement in healthcare to address four of the most pressing issues today.

 Organizational change is one of the issues most likely to destabilize a workplace.
 It creates uncertainty among staff, which inhibits morale, productivity and performance.